Tiznow: Race record

-Retirement and Stud Career
+Retirement and stud career

 Retired to stud at WinStar Farm, Tiznow was considered an uncertain stallion prospect due to his relatively modest California breeding.
 His pedigree is unusual for a great horse; he is one of the few modern Thoroughbreds whose sire line does not end at the Darley Arabian.
 Tiznow is instead a direct male line descendant of Man o' War whose sire line traces back to the Godolphin Arabian.
 He is considered the best hope for the survival of this sire line into the 21st century.

 He made a promising start to his career as a stallion, leading the freshman sire list in 2005.
 That first crop included 2005 Eclipse Award champion juvenile filly Folklore, who won the 2005 Breeders' Cup Juvenile Fillies.
 He was third on the American general sire list in 2008 and fourth in 2009.
 His progeny have typically needed some time to mature and most are best at a mile or more.

 Tiznow has established himself as an important sire, particularly of classic distance types like 2008 Belmont Stakes winner Da'Tara, Well Armed, the winner of the 2009 Dubai World Cup, Colonel John, winner of the 2008 Travers Stakes and Gemologist, winner of the 2012 Wood Memorial Stakes.
 Tiznow is also a developing sire of sires, having at least 13 sons at stud in the U.S.

 On October 21, 2020, WinStar Farm announced that Tiznow had been retired from stud duty.
+Calling him a wonderful stallion, WinStar director of bloodstock services said: "He's responsible for putting the farm on the map."